Australia’s Magna Carta Institute Rule of Law Education supports national and state curriculum requirements in Primary education.

 What do we really care about?

-Our Resource on Values is for every Australian student!
+Our resource Australian Values is an important activity for every Australian student!

 Australian values have developed through hardship and adversity, from personal values evolving into societal values.
 Australians value egalitarianism.
 Mutual respect, tolerance, and fair play reflect a commitment to each other and the public good.